woledzki/Phabric/README.markdown

 Phabric requires some setting up in the main feature context file of your behat tests folder.

-Phabric requires a datasource to persist Gherkin tabkes to.
+Phabric requires a datasource to persist Gherkin tables to.
 Usually this is a relational database.
 Phabric ships with a Doctrine DBAL adapter.
 This allows support for many databases 'out of the box'.
 Most popular databases are supported including MySQL, Oracle and MSSQL.